gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/instructions.md

-# instructions for using this PCB to build a go baby go car
+# instructions for using this circuit board (the "GBG-PCB") to build a go baby go car

 questions? post [here](https://github.com/gobabygocarswithjoysticks/gbg-pcb/discussions/categories/questions-and-troubleshooting) or email gobabygocarswithjoysticks@gmail.com

-# parts needed
+# Parts needed
 * a car
 * materials for frame and backrest (usually pvc pipe)
 * joystick (recommended part: Radiolink joystick replacement for RC controllers AT9 and AT10 (get the “back to middle” type that springs back on both axes) )